DavidWassef/Machine-Learning-Projects/README.md

 •	This report will detail the data cleaning process, the choice of machine learning models, their parameters, evaluation results, and conclusions drawn from the analysis.

-•	After testing multiple ensemble learning algorithms, I concluded that Gradient Boosting provided the most accurate prediction of customer purchases.
+•	After testing multiple ensemble learning algorithms, I concluded that Gradient Boosting Regressor provided the most accurate prediction of customer purchases.